PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/async.md

 A single thread with a task queue can execute several tasks concurrently increasing the overall amount of progress done at each time unit as long as the tasks perform non-blocking operations.
 The thread can also be brought to a halt if one or more tasks perform blocking operations, effectively blocking the whole runtime[^nodejs_event_loop].

-Given a simple task queue, the thread starts executing tasks in [FIFO] order
+Given a simple task queue, the thread starts executing tasks in [FIFO] order.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/17282221/194185701-8662c64c-ca19-4df2-80e3-04f022ac8b7a.png" />